goessner/parseSvgPathData/readme.md

 ### `canvasIfc`

 `canvasIfc` is another interface object, which is supplied with `parseSvgPathData`.
 Here every path command will invoke corresponding `HTML canvas 2D` methods.

+Please notice my paper [A Generalized Approach to Parameterizing Planar Elliptical Arcs](https://www.researchgate.net/publication/324498320_A_Generalized_Approach_to_Parameterizing_Planar_Elliptical_Arcs) in this context.

 The following will render the path data in a given canvas element:

 ```js
 const ctx = document.getElementById('canvas').getContext('2d')